Rajamanikyam: Plot

 In a village in Southern Kerala bordering Tamil Nadu lives a wealthy and respectful businessman named Raja Rathnam Pillai.
-Following the demise of his first wife, he marries Muthu Lakshmi Ammal so that Raja Selvam, the child from his first marriage will not grow up without the love and care of a mother.
+Following the demise of his first wife, he marries Muthu Lakshmi so that Selvam, the child from his first marriage will not grow up without the love and care of a mother.
 Unknown to him, Muthu Lakshmi already has a son, whom she calls Muthu.

-On the night of the wedding, Muthu knocks at the door of Raja Rathnam Pillai, demanding that he be shown his mother.
+The night of the wedding, Muthu knocks at the door of Raja Rathnam, demanding that he be shown his mother.
 Once Raja Rathnam realises the truth, he takes Muthu into his care, giving him love, affection and a new name, "Rajamanikyam".
-Muthu returns the favour duly, as when Raja Rathnam's son ends up killing one of the children of the village, he takes up the blame and leaves the village.
+Muthu returns the favour duly, as when Selvam ends up killing one of the children of their village, he takes up the blame and leaves the village, after getting a hit on his left eye.

-Several years later, Raja Rathnam's two grown-up children, Raja Selvam and Rani Rathnam (Muthu Lakshmi's daughter), quarrel for their father's wealth.
-Rajaselvam, aided by his childhood buddy Simon Nadar also notches up a plot to frame his own father in a murder case.
+Several years later, Raja Rathnam's two grown-up children, Selvam and Rani, quarrel for their father's wealth.
+Selvam, aided by his childhood buddy Simon Nadar also notches up a plot to frame his own father in a murder case.
 Raja Rathnam is implicated in a sensitive political murder.
-As a result, Rathnam is arrested and remanded.
+As a result, Raja Rathnam is arrested and remanded.
 While taking Rathnam to the prison from the premises of the court, a wide scale altercation erupts - between Rathnam's supporters and the sycophants of the slain politician.
-Amidst the chaos, a huge stone is pelted at Rathnam - severely injuring him.
+Amidst the chaos, a huge stone is pelted at Raja Rathnam - severely injuring him.
 (The stone is pelted by the actual assailant).
-Witnessing the riots, Rathnam dies of a heart attack - sitting inside the police van - while being taken to the prison.

-After his death the two siblings are summoned by the family lawyer to read out the provisions of Raja Rathnam's will.
-But to their surprise, they find that control of all the assets of their father have been transferred to a Bellary based businessman named Bellary Raja.
+Witnessing the riots, Raja Rathnam dies of a heart attack - sitting inside the police van - while being taken to the prison.
+After his death, the two siblings are summoned by the family lawyer to read out the provisions of Raja Rathnam's will.
+But to their surprise, they find that control of all the assets of their father have been transferred to a Bellary based cattle dealer and businessman named Bellary Raja.
 They fail to recognize that Bellary Raja is none other than Rajamanikyam.
-How Rajamanikyam returns to his home town to unite the warring siblings forms the rest of the story.

-During the course of the movie, Raja Selvam and Rani Rathnam tries to thwart Bellary Raja in order to regain control of their father's wealth.
-But Bellary Raja never falls for any of their attempts and he uses his adopted brother and Manager, educated Raju to stabilize the assets of his stepfather and prevents it from getting into the hands of his siblings, thereby preserving it.
-Raja effectively uses the help of his thug friends to restore order in the establishment.
-Bellary's identity of Rajamanikyam is revealed by himself at a crucial juncture and revelation stuns the entire family.
-Simon and Raja Selvam sends a goon to kill Bellary from his blind side.
-However Bellary thwarts the attempt, lightly wounding him.
+Selvam and Rani tries to thwart Manikyam in order to regain control of their father's wealth.
+But Manikyam never falls for any of their attempts and he uses his adopted brother and manager Raju to stabilize the assets of his stepfather and prevents it from getting into the hands of his siblings, thereby preserving it.
+Manikyam effectively uses the help of his thug friends to restore order in the establishment.
+Manikyam's identity is revealed by himself at a crucial juncture and revelation stuns the entire family.
+Simon and Selvam sends a goon to kill Bellary from his blind side.
+However, Bellary thwarts the attempt, lightly wounding him.